Skip to content

 What does Sami Sauri say about ultra-endurance riding?

-Sami Sauri, adventure filmmaker, gravel cyclist, and storyteller who combines cycling with filmmaking and other sports, has appeared on the Roadman Cycling Podcast.
+Sami Sauri, adventure filmmaker, gravel cyclist, and storyteller who combines cycling with filmmaking and other sports, has appeared on the Roadman Cycling Podcast 2 times.
 Here's where Sauri lands on ultra-endurance riding.
 The positions below are drawn from those conversations, quoted directly.

 What is Sauri's main point on ultra-endurance?